ilGhera/wp-restaurant-booking/readme.txt

 == Changelog ==

 = 1.1.0 =
-Release Date: 17 February 2020
+Release Date: 03 March 2020

-* Enhancement: New booking table management system
+* Enhancement: New booking tables management system
 * Bug Fix: Previously entered data not deleted at the change of booking date by the user
+* Bug Fix: Reservation without numer of people possible with iOS

 = 1.0.0 =
 Release Date: 28 January 2020